paulkayc/tarpup-waitlist/WARP.md

 ## Project Overview

-This is a Next.js 15 landing page template called "Open PRO" built with:
+This is the **TarpAI Waitlist Landing Page** - a Next.js 15 application for TarpAI's AI-powered campus connectivity platform.
+Built with:
 - **Next.js 15** with App Router and React Server Components
 - **React 19** with TypeScript
 - **Tailwind CSS v4** for styling with custom design tokens
 - **AOS (Animate On Scroll)** for smooth scroll animations
 - **Headless UI** for accessible interactive components

-The project is based on a free template from Cruip.com and serves as a modern landing page for SaaS products, open source projects, or online services.
+**TarpAI** helps students find rides, roommates, study groups, and activity partners through AI-powered matching.
+This landing page collects waitlist signups before the platform launches at universities.

 ## Architecture